The Wind (1928 film): Production

-Actor Lillian Gish on being directed by Victor Seastrom in The Scarlet Letter (1929): “His direction was a great education to me.
+Actor Lillian Gish on being directed by Victor Sjöström in The Scarlet Letter (1929): "His direction was a great education to me.
 In a sense, I went through the Swedish school of acting.
-I had gotten rather close to the Italian school: The Italian school is one of elaboration; the Swedish is one of repression.”— from Albert Bigelow Paine’s Life and Lillian Gish (1932).
+I had gotten rather close to the Italian school: The Italian school is one of elaboration; the Swedish is one of repression."— from Albert Bigelow Paine's Life and Lillian Gish (1932).

 Gish came up with the idea of making a film adaptation of the novel of the same name.
 Irving Thalberg immediately gave her permission to do so.
 Gish recalled wanting Lars Hanson as her leading man after seeing him in a Swedish film with Greta Garbo.
 She also assigned Victor Sjöström as the director herself.
 Sjöström had directed Gish before in the 1926 film The Scarlet Letter.

 In the original novel, the heroine is driven mad when the wind uncovers the corpse of the man she has killed.
 She then wanders off into a windstorm to die.
 According to Gish and popular legend, the original ending intended for the film was the unhappy ending, but it was changed in response to the decree, by the studio's powerful Eastern office, that a more upbeat ending be shot.
-It is rumored that this tampering caused Seastrom to move back to Sweden.
+It is rumored that this tampering caused Sjöström to move back to Sweden.
 Mayer's biographer rejects this on account that the "sad ending" is not known to exist in any form, written or filmed.
 Regardless of whether an unhappy ending was originally intended, in the resulting film the "happy" ending replaced the original ending against the wishes of both Lillian Gish and Victor Sjöström.

 The film was shot partially near Bakersfield and the Mojave Desert, California.

 Release

-Although it was completed by the summer of 1927, the film's release was delayed by the studio until November 23 in 1928, a full year after the release of The Jazz Singer (1927), when audiences wanted sound films.
-Gish recalled: “Mr. Thalberg said we had a very artistic film, which I knew was a veiled punch,” Like a number of films that appeared on the cusp of the new sound film era, The Wind was overlooked by critics, much as was Josef von Sternberg’s The Case of Lena Smith (1929).
+Although it was completed by the summer of 1927, the film's release was delayed by the studio until November 23, 1928, a full year after the release of The Jazz Singer (1927), when audiences wanted sound films.
+Gish recalled: "Mr. Thalberg said we had a very artistic film, which I knew was a veiled punch," Like a number of films that appeared on the cusp of the new sound film era, The Wind was overlooked by critics, much as was Josef von Sternberg's The Case of Lena Smith (1929).